BGU-CS-VIL/DPMMSubClusters.jl/README.md

 ## Usage

-This package is aimed for distributed parallel computing, note that for it to work properly you must use it with atleast one worker process.
-More workers, distributed across different machines, are encouraged for increased performance.
+This package is aimed for distributed parallel computing, while working with no workers is possible.
+Adding more workers, distributed across different machines, are encouraged for increased performance.

-Check your number of workers using `n(nworkers()== 0 ? procs() : workers())`, if needed, add using `addprocs(n)`, where `n` is the number of workers.
+It is recommended to use `BLAS.set_num_threads(1)`, when working with larger datasets increasing the amount of workers will do the trick, `BLAS` multi threading might disturb the multiprocessing, resulting in slower inference.

 For all the workers to recognize the package, you must start with `@everywhere using DPMMSubClusters`.
 If you require to set the seed (using the `seed` kwarg), add `@everywhere using Random` as well.

 The package currently contains priors for handling *Multinomial* or *Gaussian* mixture models.